 This page outlines the Release Notes for Cloud Manager in AEM as a Cloud Service 2021.11.0.

-To see the current Release Notes for Adobe Experience Manager as a Cloud Service, click here.
+Refer to this page for the current release notes for Adobe Experience Manager as a Cloud Service.

 The next release is planned for December 16, 2021.